csci-182/fall2022/pages/_assignments/hw2.md

 **Please Read Carefully:** To submit this week's homework assignment, please create and upload a zip file to Canvas (under the Homework 2 assignment) with the following files / info:

 1. A text file (word doc, pdf, etc.) that includes:
-    1. A link to your homepage (from Tutorial 4), which should link to all of your assignments (including `hw02`).
+    1. A link to your homepage, which should link to all of your assignments (including `hw02`).
     1. A link to your GitHub repository (where your code files are stored).
     1. The answers to your accessibility questions.
-2. A screenshot of your WAVE report.
+2. A screenshot of your WAVE report (you'll need to download the WAVE browser extension).